Month: July 2016

 Yup, that’s a horse!
 The place next to the RV park had several horses that they rode every day.
 Watching the horses was one of my favorite things about this park.

+We found a great farm that sold raw milk!
 They had several different animals that we could walk around and see.
 Look how big those dairy cows are!!
+They sold milk, eggs, yogurt, cheese, sweets (we bought a couple) and ice cream!

 We also found a great meat market.
-The raise everything they sell.
+They raise everything they sell.
+You could get pretty much anything pickled.
+Our favorite thing there was the bacon!

-We got to spend time with some of our friends and their families at an office get together!
+We also got to spend time with some of our friends and their families at an office get together!
 It was so great seeing everyone!

 Over the past year we’ve learned that different states have their foodie thing.
 In Alaska it was coffee…there were coffee shops everywhere!
 In New Mexico it was chilies…they even put them in their desserts.
 Well, in Pennsylvania it’s pizza!
 Guys…we ate soooo much pizza!!!
 And it was all from mom and pop places!
-I’ll leave it up to Littlest to give you all of the tasty details!
+I’ll leave it up to Nicholas to give you all of the tasty details!

 We were only about an hour away from Trenton, NJ so we stopped by the New Jersey State Capitol Building on our way to Philly one morning.
+Check out that dome!

 We didn’t get to look around the inside of the building.
 You have to be on a guided tour in order to gain access to any of the State Capitol Building rooms, but there were a couple of super nice security guards that walked us to the dome so I could get a picture of it.
 That was seriously nice of them.

-and more flowers!
+Flowers, flowers, and more flowers!
 How gorgeous is the white vine?!

 We get it Pennsylvania…you’re kind of awesome…we’ll be back!

+Independence Hall is called “the birthplace of America”.
+We did a walking tour of historic Philly.
+Of the thirty three places on the tour, we only made it to seventeen.
+One of the best things about it…it was all free!
 If you ever make it to Independence Hall make sure you grab a ticket at the visitor center first thing or you might not get to see the room where the Declaration of Independence was created and signed.
 We snuck in on the second to last tour of the day.
-Most of what you see in the photo above isn’t original…it’s been a long time…but the chair at the top was there when our country was born.
+Most of what you see in the left photo above isn’t original…it’s been a long time…but the chair at the top was there when our country was born.

 It’s not a LOVE statute…but it’ll do.

-The Tomb of the Unknown Soldier is in Washington Park.
+This Tomb of the Unknown Soldier is in Washington Park.
 The tomb honors both George Washington and an unknown soldier from the Revolutionary War.

 The Merchants’ Exchange is the oldest stock exchange building in the United States.
 The road in front of it is cobblestone and there are lion statues on each side protecting the stairs.